AI for Code · A senior engineering team on standby

 Every 48X system is built to operate in regulated environments.
 Audit trails, data isolation, and your tenancy by default.
 Enterprise security as the starting point, not an afterthought.

 • Choose your deployment.
-Managed Claude Code for fastest setup.
+Managed coding agent for fastest setup.
 Private cloud in your VPC with your secrets and IAM.
 Fully self-hosted with open-source coding models for air-gapped environments.

 • Code never leaves your environment.
 We don't ship your repo to a third party.

-• Every action Claude Code takes is logged.
+• Every action the agent takes is logged.
 Every PR is signed by an identifiable service account.

 • Branch protection, required reviews, your existing GitHub/CI rules apply unchanged.

 • Choose your model.
-Claude Code default; Codex, Qwen Coder, DeepSeek Coder available.
+Claude default; Codex, Qwen Coder, DeepSeek Coder available.

 AICPASOC 2TYPE II